majos95/cordova-plugin-datalogic/README.md

 Usage docs, API reference, and sample apps are available on [datalogic.github.io](https://datalogic.github.io/cordova/overview).

+- This versions corrects typo on readListener and adds the method to removing the listener itself

 ## Publish new version

 Install and use the [np tool](https://github.com/sindresorhus/np):